OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 ### **6.1 Feature Region**

 A group of related CSRs can be categorized as a feature region.
-For example, a DMA engine has queue management function and quality of service (QoS) function; these are two different features of the DMA engine.
 A feature region is contained within a single PCIe BAR and cannot span across two BAR region boundaries.

 A Device Feature Header (DFH) is a block of registers that mark the start of the feature region and sub-feature region, and you must place it at the first address of the region.
 Each DFH starts at 4KB boundary.
 A DFH register contains information that OPAE software requires to enumerate the feature.
 It also has an offset field that points to the next DFH in a feature list.
 OPAE software traverses the linked list of DFHs in each BAR region to discover all the features implemented on the platform.